Fingerprinting Image-to-Image Generative Adversarial Networks: High-resolution Facial Images of CFP-*

 \subsection{Verification Samples after Different GANs}

-In Figure~\ref{fig:unique}, we show our verification samples' outputs for different GANs.
+In Fig.~\ref{fig:unique}, we show our \texttt{CFP-iBDv2} verification samples' outputs for different GANs.
 The columns from (e) to (j) indicate the output images from different models manipulated on both clean samples and verification samples.
+Verification samples do not decrease other GANs outputs' quality in most cases.
+The outputs of verification samples look similar to outputs of clean samples.
+It means our \texttt{CFP-iBDv2} has good functionality-preserving property.